aya-prover/locally-nameless-aya-draft/.github/README.md

+The progress has been [synced to upstream](https://github.com/aya-prover/aya-dev/pull/1042) :tada:!

 # Locally Nameless Aya draft

 This is a temporary repo for the rewrite of Aya using locally nameless with the following additional foci: